Skip to content

 WRN (Warning)

-Common usage patterns: - Often used to adjust risk management - Many traders watch for CAP confirmation before exiting - Commonly seen as preparation signal rather than immediate action - Can appear multiple times during strong trends
+Common usage patterns: - Often used to adjust risk management - Watch for CAP confirmation for further validation - Commonly seen as preparation signal rather than immediate action - Can appear multiple times during strong trends

 Note: WRN indicates late-cycle conditions developing, but strong trends can sustain multiple WRN signals before actual exhaustion.